 - 3.02 Classification of Excavation: - A. All excavation shall be unclassified and the term "unclassified excavation" shall be understood to mean all and any materials encountered during excavation including old floors, pavement, foundations, rock, earth, piping and debris.
-No adjustment in the contract price will be made on account of the presence or absence of rock, hard or soft sandstone, shale, masonry, or other materials. - 3.03 Unknown Utilities: - A. Unknown Utilities: - If any unknown and uncharted utilities are encountered during excavation, promptly notify the Architect and wait for his instructions before proceeding. - 2.
+No adjustment in the contract price will be made on account of the presence or absence of rock, hard or soft sandstone, shale, masonry, or other materials. - 3.03 Unknown Utilities: - A. Unknown Utilities: - 1.
+If any unknown and uncharted utilities that are encountered during excavation, promptly notify the Architect and wait for his instructions before proceeding. - 2.
 If it is ascertained by the Architect that such utility line has been abandoned, the Contractor shall properly cap the line at depth of 12" or more below finish grade. - 3.
-If such unknown utilities are encountered and work is continued without contacting the Architect for instruction, and damage is caused to said utilities, the Contractor shall repair, at his own expense, such damage to the satisfaction of the utility company concerned. - B. Unknown Obstacles: - I. If any unknown obstacles such as house or small building foundations or such as residential size basements, cisterns, etc., are encountered, the Contractor at his own expense shall remove the foundations, fill basements or cisterns or perform any work necessary to complete the work of this contract. - 2.
-Should the Contractor encounter any unforeseen major obstacle in excavation, such as an abandoned water-well, subsurface streams, or "cave-ins" etc., which prove to be unduly expensive to overcome, it is the intention to cause a survey to be made to determine a course of action that will relieve the Contractor of undue expense. - 3.04 Fill and Backfill: - A. Preparation for Concrete slab item on Fill: - Site preparation shall include removing existing vegetation, and any other unsuitable materials encountered.
-Refer to Soils Report and Structural Drawings concerning additional preparation procedures.
+If such unknown utilities are encountered and work is continued without contacting the Architect for instruction, and damage is caused to said utilities, the Contractor shall repair, at his own expense, such damage to the satisfaction of the utility company concerned. - B. Unknown Obstacles: - 1.
+If any unknown obstacles such as house or small building foundations or such as residential size basements, cisterns, etc., are encountered, the Contractor at his own expense shall remove the foundations, fill basements or cisterns or perform any work necessary to complete the work of this contract. - 2.
+Should the Contractor encounter any unforeseen major obstacle in excavation, such as an abandoned water-well, subsurface streams, or "cave-ins" etc., which prove to be unduly expensive to overcome, it is the intention to cause a survey to be made to determine a course of action that will relieve the Contractor of undue expense. - 3.04 Fill and Backfill: - A. Preparation for Concrete slab item on Fill: - 1.
+Site preparation shall include removing existing vegetation, and any other unsuitable materials encountered.
+Refer to Soils Report and Structural concerning additional preparation procedures.
+If required, any undercut area(s) shall extend beyond the building footprint a minimum of 5 feet all directions.
+After performing the required undercut, proofroll existing site with a loaded, tandem-axle dump truck weighing at least 25 tons.
+Proofrolling shall involve overlapping passes in mutually perpendicular directions.
+After proofrolling, unstable soil should be overexcavated and replaced with a low volume change soil.
+Scarify existing soil at base of fill to a minimum depth of 6"; moisture content of scarified soil shall be adjusted to a minimum of 2% above the material's optimum content, as determined by the standard Proctor method ASTM D-698, and be compacted to at least 95 percent of its maximum dry density.